-- particularizing the problem and moving through several interventions and evaluations.
-In nportant characteristics: Bea ar in mind: 1.
-2. This is a collaborative and adaptive research design that lends itself to use in work or community situations.
-Design focuses on pragmatic and solution- driven research outcomes rather than testing 1.
-2. research because the researcher takes on responsibilities of advocating for change as well as for researching the topic.
-3. theories.
-3. because it is less likely that you can use a standard format to report your findings effectively [i.e., data is often in the form of stories or observation].
-Personal over-involvement of the researcher may bias research results.
-Action research studies often have direct and obvious relevance to improving practice and advocating for change.
+Important characteristics: Bear in mind: 1.
+2. 3.
+This is a collaborative and adaptive research design that lends itself to use in work or community situations.
+Design focuses on pragmatic and solution- driven research outcomes rather than testing theories.
+When practitioners use action research, it has the potential to increase the amount they learn 1.
+It is harder to do than conducting conventional research because the researcher takes on responsibilities of advocating for change as well as for researching the topic.
+Action research is much harder to write up because it is less likely that you can use a standard format to report your findings effectively [i.e., data is often in the form of research cycle can be regarded as a learning cycle.
+3. Personal over-involvement of the researcher may bias research results.
+4. Action research studies often have direct and obvious relevance to improving practice and advocating for change.
 4. The cyclic nature of action research to achieve its twin outcomes of action (e.g. change) and research (e.g. understanding) is time- 5.
 There are no hidden controls or pre-emption of direction by the researcher.
 5. consuming and complex to conduct.
 Advocating for change requires buy-in from participants.